jpr98/wiig/README.md

 ### Parser
 Monkey has a recursive descent parser.
-Specifically a Pratt parse which has an operator precedence approach.
+Specifically a Pratt parser, which has an operator precedence approach.
 If you want to know more about this parsing algorithm [this](https://dev.to/jrop/pratt-parsing) is a great article explaining it.